 After 30 years spent working in student services in public higher education in six states, Camille retired from Great Falls College MSU and calls Great Falls home.
 A member of the Island Range Chapter Board, she loves to hike, cross-country ski, backpack, canoe, run, and generally spend time outdoors.
 Along with being an active MWA member, she also serves on the boards of Silver Crest Trails Association and Get Fit Great Falls.

-Chapter Collaborative Representative
+Director, Chapter Collaborative Representative

 Jeanette has been a Bozeman resident for more than 30 years.
 She treasures the beauty and wildness that Montana has to offer.
 Hiking and skiing in our mountains, leading MWA Wilderness Walks, and organizing Wild Winter activities are her greatest joys.
 Jeanette is an advocate for maintaining our public lands and wilderness and sees this as an increasingly important issue as our local and state populations continue to grow.
 As a local chapter board member, trail steward, and Chapter Representative to the Chapter Collaborative and Board of Directors, Jeanette shares her understanding that Montana’s landscapes have great diversity and deserve to be respected, valued, and protected.